Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Her next words were spoken slowly, carefully.
 "I know that your relationship with your father was—"

 "That has nothing to do with anything, Mother.
 I've buried my resentment.
 I'm at the point where I've accepted what he did and understand that he believed his choices to be correct.
 Have I completely forgiven him?
-I'm still working on that, but a box of letters written over ten years ago isn't going to change anything for better or worse.
+I'm still working on that, but a box of letters written over fifteen years ago isn't going to change anything for better or worse.
 All it'll do is waste my time."

 "I don't want them, nor do I need them."